Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Admissible cohomology theory

 \section{Admissible cohomology theory}

-Let $\cC$ be as in \S\ref{sect1.1}.
-The aim of this section is to formulate the axioms of admissible cohomology theory in Definition \ref{axiom1} below. \begin{defn}[{{\it Graded cohomology theory}}] {\rm Let $\sfGa(*)=\{\sfGa(i)\}_{i \in \bZ}$ be a family of complexes of abelian sheaves on $\cC_\Zar$.
-We say that $\sfGa(*)$ is {\it a graded cohomology theory on $\cC$}, if it satisfies the following two conditions (cf.\ \cite{Gi} Definition 1.1): \begin{enumerate} \item[(a)] $\sfGa(0)$ is concentrated in degrees $\ge 0$, and the $0$-th cohomology sheaf $\cH^0(\sfGa(0))$ is a sheaf of commutative rings with unity. \item[(b)] $\sfGa(*)$ is equipped with an associative and commutative product structure
+The aim of this section is to formulate the axioms of admissible cohomology theory in Definition \ref{axiom1} below. \begin{defn}[{{\it Graded cohomology theory}}] {\rm Let $\cS$ be a site, and let $\sfGa(*)=\{\sfGa(i)\}_{i \in \bZ}$ be a family of complexes of abelian sheaves on $\cS$.
+We say that $\sfGa(*)$ is {\it a graded cohomology theory on $\cS$}, if it satisfies the following two conditions (cf.\ \cite{Gi} Definition 1.1): \begin{enumerate} \item[(a)] $\sfGa(0)$ is concentrated in degrees $\ge 0$, and the $0$-th cohomology sheaf $\cH^0(\sfGa(0))$ is a sheaf of commutative rings with unity. \item[(b)] $\sfGa(*)$ is equipped with an associative and commutative product structure

 compatible with the product structure on $\cH^0(\sfGa(0))$ stated in (a). \end{enumerate}} \end{defn}